dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 ShopNest - Full-Stack MERN E-Commerce App
 A professionally engineered, full-stack E-commerce platform built strictly using modern standard React (CRA) on the frontend and Express/MongoDB on the backend.

+## payments are simulated using Stripe Test Mode.